Hafazfaz/Hafazfaz-alx-higher_level_programming/README.md

-# Higher-level programming - Python
+# Higher-level programming - Python, JavaScript, SQL

 This repository contains programs written for the Higher-level programming track at the ALX Software Engineering Program.
 In these projects, I learnt Python & SQL, and I also made use of concepts learnt.
 Simultaneously, I continued to reinforce and expand my skills in C and shell scripting.
 The specific list of projects contained follows: